 Maimonides: Faith in Reason mines the rich body of scholarship on Maimonides to create an engaging biography.
 It invites us to learn about, and enter into conversation with, one of the world’s greatest, most complex minds.

-Brian Hillman is a visiting professor in the Jewish Studies program at Indiana University, Bloomington.
+Brian Hillman is an assistant professor in the Department of Philosophy and Religious Studies at Towson University.